kojobaffoe011/ui-assessment/README.md

 - No animation needed.
 Micro interaction animations would be a plus though (still not required).

 # Requirements
-- You're free to use either React [Next.js, etc] or Vue [Nuxt.js]
+- Framework: Vue [Nuxt.js]
-- You're also free to use any ui library of your choice including; TailwindCSS, Boostrap, etc
+- UI library: TailwindCSS, Boostrap, or Plain CSS/SCSS

 # Deadline
 24hrs after you've accepted the invite to this repository.